bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 Also confirm that you can once again transfer files between the Seagate Central and your clients.

-Further test that you are able to disable legacy SMBv1.0 support on any clients and that you are still able to transfer data to and from the Seagate Central.
+Once you have confirmed that the samba service is working you may optionally disable legacy SMBv1.0 support on any clients that you using to access the Seagate Central.

 #### Optional : Reverting firmware
 If the new version of firmware or samba is not performing as